nest/nest-simulator/doc/examples/one_neuron_with_noise.rst

-Third, the voltmeter and the Poisson generator are configured using ``SetStatus``, which expects a list of node handles and a list of parameter dictionaries.
+Third, the voltmeter and the Poisson generator are configured using :py:func:`.SetStatus`, which expects a list of node handles and a list of parameter dictionaries.
 Note that we do not need to set parameters for the neuron, since it has satisfactory defaults.
 We set each Poisson generator to 8000 Hz and 15000 Hz, respectively.